jsode64/Brainlove/README.md

 Functions are able to be declared and run several times.
 Defined with `f"name"`, called with `c"name"`.

-Note that functions are brand new and very unstable.
-Loops will not work in them and there is little syntax checks.

 $Example:$
 ```
 # main.bl